“I don’t like that man. I must get to know him better.”

-As families have become smaller and the circle of family has become less inclusive, relationships in the community, society and the nation have also changed.
+As families have become smaller and the circle of the family has become less inclusive, relationships in the community, society and the nation have also changed.
 In ways small and large, significant shifts in the family inevitably have a powerful impact on the way society at large conducts itself.
 Whereas families used to be large and closely-knit, with aunts, uncles, grandparents, in-laws, children, parents, grandchildren, cousins and everything in-between including the friends and neighbors who essentially became a part of the family, today there is a sad and lonely call, a gap of family and community that we instinctively feel to be missing.

 I miss the village I never had.
 The one with mothers doing the washing side by side, clucking and laughing hysterically, tired in body but quick in spirit.
 We’d know each other so well: annoying one another from time to time, but never staying mad long because the truth is, we need each other.

 It’s no wonder that this blogpost had gone viral – as it touches on a certain something that we all collectively seem to be feeling.
-The post even points to the importance of even the annoyances and irritations of having “a village” – the everyday irritations and frictions that inevitably happen in living, working and loving in close and constant relation with others.
+The post even points to the importance of even the annoyances and irritations of having “a village”—the everyday irritations and frictions that inevitably happen in living, working and loving in close and constant relationship with others.
 We could say that the village is a thing of the past, something that we used to traditionally naturally have living as part of a large, extended family.
-Yet, without casting back and trying to force back ourselves into a golden age that may not have necessarily even existed, we want to question different aspects of living in closer relationship with people – including people that we now more commonly avoid: people we don’t like.
+Yet, without casting back and trying to force back ourselves into a golden age that may not have necessarily even existed, we want to question different aspects of living in a closer relationship with people – including people that we now more commonly avoid: people we don’t like.

 The fraying of the ties that bind

 We might say this is something we do as a luxury of modern life.
 As families and communities have frayed in the last generation, it is not unusual to notice that relationships and connections – in general – have also frayed.